POS Product Configuration

 Tax

-When syncing products to Deliverect, it is important to specify the sales tax rate which applies.
+It is important to specify the sales tax rate which applies to any item.
 The sales tax which applies can be differentiated between the order types of;

 • Delivery (deliveryTax)